-Yet it still collects 8.98% of many of its residents’ income in taxes every year.
+Yet, it still collects 6% of many of its residents’ income in taxes every year.
 In fact, you only need to be making $70,000 per year to fall into the state’s highest tax bracket.
-Property taxes are high, too.
+Property taxes are also high.

 This means that tax increases are likely on the horizon, so if you’re living in New Jersey, then you may want to start packing your bags.

-If you live in Vermont and make more than $413,350 per year, then you’re giving 8.95% of your income to the state government.
+If you live in Vermont and make over $213,150 per year, you’re giving 8.75% of your income to the state government.

-The state slightly lowered its residents’ income tax burden by 0.2-0.3% this year, but as potential budget shortfalls loom, the state may end up raising taxes – and, as always, high-income individuals will likely bear the brunt of this increase.
+As potential budget shortfalls loom, the state may end up raising taxes, and, as always, high-income individuals will likely bear the brunt of this increase.

 District of Columbia

-If you live in the capital of the United States, then you’re paying more income tax than the rest of the country.
+If you live in the capital of the United States, then you’re paying higher income tax than most of the rest of the country.

-In fact, the District of Columbia taxes its top earners at a rate of 8.95%, and even if you’re earning as little as $60,000 per year, you still need to shell out 8.5% of your income.
+As of May 2022, the District of Columbia increased its individual income tax for high-earning residents from the previous 8.95% to 10.75%, and even if you’re earning as little as $60,000 per year, you still need to shell out 8.5% of your income.

-It’s no wonder, then, why Washington, DC, needs as much tax revenue as possible to survive.
+It’s no wonder why Washington, DC, needs as much tax revenue as possible to survive.

 It’s also incredibly dependent on high-income taxpayers to survive.
-Contributions from individuals earning over $100,000 per year make up 75% of the District of Columbia’s total income tax revenue.
+Contributions from high-net-worth individuals make up a significant percentage of the District of Columbia’s total income tax revenue.

 So, if you’re a wealthy individual living in DC, don’t expect any tax relief coming your way in the near future.

-If you’re a fan of big cities like I am, then chances are you’ve thought of moving to New York City.
+If you’re a fan of big cities, then chances are you’ve thought of moving to New York City.

 However, you may think twice after seeing how much tax you actually have to pay to live there.

 New York’s Department of Taxation and Finance is also difficult to deal with.
-Like California’s infamous Franchise Tax Board, the State of New York is unrelenting when it decides to target you or your business – even if you already paid your dues.
+Like California’s infamous Franchise Tax Board, the State of New York is unrelenting when it targets you or your business, even if you already paid your dues.